Inkmortal/LLM_Benchmarking/Dan_Notes/Cline_Instructions.md

 - Known challenges
 - Evolution of project decisions
 - Tool usage patterns
-- Testing preferences and commands
-- Successful refactoring patterns
-- User interaction preferences

-### Diary Management
-- Keep main .cline_diary focused on current patterns
-- Archive dated entries contain historical context
-- Each archive represents a specific period
-- Cross-reference between current and archived patterns
-- Maintain an index of archived diaries in the main file
+The format is flexible - focus on capturing valuable insights that help me work more effectively with you and the project.
+Think of .clinerules as a living document that grows smarter as we work together.

 REMEMBER:
 - The Memory Bank is stored in the cline_memory/ folder
+- .clinerules is stored in the project root directory
 - After every memory reset, I begin completely fresh
 - The Memory Bank is my only link to previous work
-- ALL code files must stay under 250 lines through refactoring
+- ALL code files must stay under 200 lines through refactoring
 - Always get user approval for technical decisions
 - Never assume test success without user confirmation
 - Documentation must be maintained with precision and clarity